 Here we propose to investigate the rotation periods of the Superblink M dwarfs using Kepler.
-A subsample of ~ 300 (about 30 per field) are likely to be covered by the K2 fields 0 to 9 from 2014 to 2016.
-For the field 1, observed in summer 2014, we propose to include 45 targets within a 8.5 deg radius from the central coordinates (see attached file) for long-cadence (30 min) monitoring.
-We anticipate that about two thirds of them will fall onto the Kepler chips.
+A subsample of $\sim 300$ (about 30 per field) are likely to be covered by the K2 fields 0 to 9 from 2014 to 2016.
+For fields 2 and 3, observed in fall and winter 2014, we propose to include 49 and 45 targets within a 8.5 deg radius from the respective central coordinates (see attached files) for long-cadence (30 min) monitoring.
+We anticipate that most of them will fall onto the Kepler chips.
 For the subsequent fields we will submit similarly sized numbers of objects.
 Our team combines expertise in period search and time series analysis, magnetic activity and spindown modeling.
 The data from this run will be analysed in a timely manner in the context of a PhD project in St Andrews.